theWinterDojer/BaseClean/docs/README.md

 ## 🎯 About BaseClean

 BaseClean is a Web3 application that implements a **zero-approval architecture** for safely burning unwanted ERC-20 tokens and NFTs on Base network.
-The system eliminates traditional approval-based attack vectors through direct wallet transfers.
+The system eliminates traditional approval-based attack vectors through direct wallet transfers with **value-first protection** - any token worth more than $0.10 is automatically protected from spam filtering.

 ## 🏗️ **Architecture Overview**